nf-core/website/src/content/docs/contributing/test_data_guidelines.md

 The general philosophy to keep in mind for all new test data is: **as small as possible, as large as necessary**.

+## Reviewing

+When reviewing, all modules should be checked that they follow [test-data specificationz](/docs/contributing/specifications/test_data.md)

 ## Modules

 ### Re-use existing test data